johnsblatter/meterian-sample/maven.md

 # meterian-sample
-Examples of Meterian analysis of known projects
+Examples of Meterian analysis of known projects. for WWW and QA

 | Project          | Security      | Stability  |
 |:---------------- | ------------- | ---------- |